Sign up to our newsletter to get sustainability news and tips straight to your inbox

 Celebrating community action on climate change from Saturday 7 June to Sunday 15 June.

-A week of events and activities for people of all ages to enjoy begins on Saturday 7 June as Basingstoke Green Week returns to the borough again this summer.
+A week of events and activities for people of all ages to enjoy took place from Saturday 7 June to Sunday 15 June as Basingstoke Green Week returned to the borough again in summer 2025.

-Take a look below to see what’s on.
+Take a look below to see what went on.

 Saturday 7 June – on the Green Week stage outside M&S in Festival Place, Basingstoke town centre (11am to 3.15pm)